List of Green Lanterns: Green Lantern Corps of Earth

 These Green Lanterns were stationed on Earth to safeguard the planet after the events of the Crisis on Infinite Earths.

 The Lost Lanterns

 During the 1994 "Emerald Twilight" storyline, many of the Corps members are stripped of their rings and are left to die out in space.
 A few of them, however, were captured by the Manhunters and used as energy sources for the Manhunters until their eventual rescue.
 They are known as "the Lost Lanterns."

 Chaselon

 Chaselon is the Green Lantern of sector 1416; he first appeared in Green Lantern (vol. 2) #9 (November–December 1961) in a story written by John Broome and drawn by Gil Kane.
 He is a silicon-based crystalline being with thirteen senses from Barrio III, which was later harvested by the mad Guardian Appa Ali Apsa to create the planet Mosaic.
-Chaselon is one of the many Lanterns who are apparently killed when a maddened Hal Jordan attacks and destroys Oa.
-Although his shattered body is depicted floating in space, he later is found to be one of the many Lanterns captured by Cyborg Superman to provide a power source for the Manhunters.
-Chaselon and the captured Lanterns are eventually rescued by a revived Hal Jordan.

-Chaselon becomes one of the first Alpha Lanterns before being killed by Black Lanterns.
-He is resurrected following The New 52 continuity reboot.
+Chaselon has also been a member of the Alpha Lanterns.